SportNow/front_end/README.md

 SportNow will match users by asking them to specify their preferences in what, where, and when they want to play and then use this information to create “events” for other people to join.
 During this matchmaking process, the skill level, location, level of sportsmanship, and preferred sport of players will be considered.
-Self­evaluations will be included to try and help match up players of even skill level for the more competitive players.
+Self-evaluations will be included to try and help match up players of even skill level for the more competitive players.
 In short, SportNow is an online web app for easy sports matchmaking.

 Customers